 Secretary, Finance & Facilities Committees

-Cynthia Morris is the mother of Mark Curtis (class of 2022) and David Curtis (class of 2023).
+Cynthia Morris is the mother of Mark Curtis (class of 2022).
 Her family came to Oak Hill in 2010 looking for a community with differentiated learning in the classroom and a superior and personalized student/teacher ratio.
 Cynthia operates a wholesale distribution warehouse, Petersen-Arne, that provides weekly replenishment to retail stores and ecommerce fulfillment in the sewing and crafting categories.
 Cynthia serves on both the Finance and Facilities committees of the Board of Trustees.
 She has been a driving force, together with Jesse Elliott, for the six major campus improvement and building projects we’ve experienced every year since 2012, including the Hill Art Studios and barn renovation complex, remodeling of the MacDonald building creating new classrooms, and repurposing of the Cottage and Gonyea House into our new administrative core at the heart of campus.
 What Cynthia loves most about Oak Hill is that it provides what she wishes every kid could have: a caring community of bright and tolerant-minded professionals, dedicated to supporting every child to be the best they can be, while exploring all facets of academic and creative achievement in a safe, supportive, and inspiring natural setting.

 Dan comes to OHS after a career in consumer affairs and nonprofit organization administration.
 He retired in 2013 after 33 years at Consumer Reports in Yonkers, NY.
 His work there included working with the Board of Directors and advocacy offices, facilities planning, and business policies review.
 His last position there was Labor Relations Director and Ethics Officer.
 Prior to that he worked as a consumer fraud investigator in San Diego, and was the first Executive Director of the California Public Interest Research Group (CalPIRG).
 He has a BA from Syracuse University and an MA from San Diego State University, both in American Studies.
 Between degrees he spent four years as an Air Force officer.
 His interests include gardening, woodworking, and current events.